UltimaPHP/UltimaPHP/readme.md

  * Receive the client flags (I dunno what this is too... but the client sends anyway before connect to the server)
  * Send the player locale and body information to the client
  * Send all skill status to the client (80%, the packet is already done but we need to create the database to store the skills and show the information on the packet to the client)
- * Connecting the client to the world (80%, we need to script a few packets to make it works)
+ * Connecting the client to the world (98%, all packets was done... but no map appeared untill now)
+ * Changes cursor color
+ * Play music
+ * Update status bar info
+ * Changes light
+ * Changes weather
+ * Changes season
+ * Enable map diffs on the client
+ * Drawn char and player
+ * Defines mount speed
+ * Show extended status
+ * Change war mode
+ * Send confirmation login packet
  * Support for Encrypted clients (0%, we founded information about encrypt/decrypt the packets using the BLOWFISH/TWOFISH algorythin so it's an feature improvement)

  #### Usefull links that could help you code